 [Comment: For dates of non-regulatory government publications, publications of recognized organizations and associations, federal rules, and federal statutory provisions referenced in this rule, see the "Incorporation by Reference" section at the end of rule 3304-6-01 of the Administrative Code.]

-(A) RSC may purchase automotive adaptive equipment and motor vehicle modifications in whole or in part, pursuant to the vocational rehabilitation program, as described in Chapter 3304-2 of the Administrative Code, for a vehicle titled to a consumer or an immediate family member.
-RSC does not purchase vehicles in whole or in part.
+(A) OOD may purchase automotive adaptive equipment and motor vehicle modifications in whole or in part, pursuant to the vocational rehabilitation program, as described in Chapter 3304-2 of the Administrative Code, for a vehicle titled to a consumer or an immediate family member.
+OOD does not purchase vehicles in whole or in part.

 (B) Rules 3304-6-01 to 3304-6-15 of the Administrative Code shall apply to all devices, mechanisms, and additions to a vehicle that are or can be installed as an after-manufacturer purchase item, including devices and provisions for entering and leaving a vehicle, for operating a vehicle or the components of a vehicle, and for restraining the driver and passengers and equipment associated with those persons, such as wheelchairs, canes, and walkers, and modifications to structural members and existing subsystems of a vehicle in order to affect adaptation for the driver or passenger, including but not limited to electrical, mechanical, and control and displays.